VirusTotal/yara-x/site/content/blog/a-new-parser-for-yara/index.md

 complete removal of the Pest-based parser and the creation of a new parser that addresses all the previously mentioned shortcomings.

-The new parser is not only error-resilient and capable of producing a modifiable CST, but it is also faster for certain rules that were problematic for the Pest-based parser.
+The new parser is error-resilient, and in the future it will be capable of producing a modifiable CST.
+Additionally, it is faster for certain rules that were pathologically bad cases for the Pest-based parser.
 For instance, this seemingly simple YARA rule fails to compile with YARA-X 0.5.0 but works perfectly with version 0.6.0.

 ```yara
 rule bad { condition: (((((((((( true )))))))))) }
 ```

+With these changes, the groundwork has been laid for developing more advanced and powerful tools that can leverage the improved parsing capabilities.